eth-sri/eth-sri.github.io/_blogposts/synthid.md

 image: assets/blog/fb_preview/iclr.jpg
 usemathjax: true
 tldr: >
     SynthID-Text is the first large-scale LLM watermark deployment.
-We apply our recent work on adversarial scenarios in LLM watermarking to probe it in depth.
+We apply our recent work on adversarial scenarios in LLM watermarking to thoroughly test it.
 We find that (1) the presence of SynthID-Text can be easily detected; (2) it is more resistant to spoofing than SOTA schemes; (3) attempts to spoof it still leave discoverable clues; and (4) it is much easier to scrub than SOTA schemes even for naive adversaries.
-We provide ablations and insights into individual components of SynthID-Text and identify a range of research questions that could be further studied in future work.
+We provide ablations and insights into individual components of SynthID-Text and identify a range of research questions that could be studied in future work.
 excerpt: >
     We investigate how SynthID-Text, the first large-scale LLM watermarking scheme deployment, fares in various adversarial scenarios.
 We apply our recent works on LLM watermarking, discuss a range of findings, provide granular insights, and outline future research directions.
 tweet-id: TODO-PREP